Explore Opepe Bush Reserve Walks: A Journey Through Nature and History

 Te Kooti’s 1869 Raid

-In June 1869, a significant skirmish unfolded near Lake Taupō, marking a pivotal moment in the New Zealand Wars.
-Te Kooti, leading his Māori warriors, executed a well-planned raid against the Bay of Plenty Cavalry of the Armed Constabulary.
-This encounter was part of Te Kooti's evasive maneuvers following the Ngātapa massacre, showcasing his mastery of guerrilla tactics.
+In June 1869, a significant clash occurred near Lake Taupō, marking a critical moment in the New Zealand Wars.
+Te Kooti, a skilled Māori leader, led a surprise raid against the Bay of Plenty Cavalry of the Armed Constabulary.
+This attack followed the Ngātapa massacre, showcasing Te Kooti’s guerrilla tactics.
+Colonial troops, unprepared for the ambush, suffered heavy losses in the dense podocarp forests of Opepe.

 Soldier Memorials and Graves